PagerTree/pt4-docusaurus/docs/integration-guides/kapacitor.md

        .post(pagertree_url)
 ```

-1. Click the **Save New TICKscript** button.&#x20;
+1. Click the **Save New TICKscript** button.

     <figure>![TICKscript](<../.gitbook/assets/image (27) (1).png>)<figcaption><p>Save the TICKscript.</p></figcaption></figure>

 :::info
 This tick script, uses InfluxDB’s sample Telegraph collector that merely collects CPU usage on your local machine.
-You’ll need to apply the alert to your own tickscripts to alert on metrics you wish to monitor.&#x20;
+You’ll need to apply the alert to your own tickscripts to alert on metrics you wish to monitor.
 :::

 The **important pieces** to this script are: